geoneric/fern/README.md

 Building blocks for scalable high-performance geocomputing

-This project is very much work in progress.
-We have not created a release yet.
-Nevertheless, Fern is currently being used in the folowing projects:
+We have not created an official release yet.
+Nevertheless, Fern is currently being used in the following projects:

 - openLISEM (http://blogs.itc.nl/lisem): A spatial model for runoff, floods and erosion